Câu hỏi phỏng vấn C#

 junior

-What are dynamic type variables in C#?
+What are the different types of classes in C#?

 Bình luận